Emily Belle Freeman: Early life and career

-Freeman was born in Boston, Massachusetts, to McKinley McVichie Oswald and Leslie James Oswald and grew up in Sandy, Utah.
-She attended Brigham Young University, and later the University of Utah.
+Born Emily Belle Oswald in Boston, Massachusetts, she was raised in Sandy, Utah, by parents McKinley McVichie Oswald and Leslie Anne (James) Oswald.
+Her parents were called to lead the California Ventura Mission during her senior year of high school.
+She has taken classes at Brigham Young University (pre-nursing major), the University of Utah, and BYU-Idaho (university studies), but has not earned a degree.

 Freeman is the author of over twenty published books, including the bestselling "The Ten Virgins."
 She has also spoken at a variety of conferences, workshops and gatherings.
 She taught for many years in the Church Educational System.

 In 2022, Utah Valley Magazine named Freeman "Person of the Year" for her approach to connection amidst challenges.

 LDS Church service

 Freeman previously served as the president of both the Young Women and Relief Society organizations in her local ward.

 A new Young Women general presidency was announced on April 1, 2023, during the church's general conference.
 On August 1, Freeman, along with her counselors, Tamara W. Runia and Andrea Muñoz Spannaus, replaced Bonnie H. Cordon, Michelle D. Craig, and Becky Craven.